xbugster/Godville-bot/README.md

 Throw an extension into browser

 ### @TODO List
-. initializer(we can't call back from page to extension - done as delayed initializer) - done . character parameters getters - done
+* initializer(we can't call back from page to extension - done as delayed initializer) - _done_
+* character parameters getters - _done_
-. character parameters parsers - done
+* character parameters parsers - _done_
-. add minimal amounts per parameter - under development . settings page - under development
+* add minimal amounts per parameter - _done_ also added warn_at (not yet implemeneted in work process)
+* settings page - under development
-. start/stop function
+* start/stop function
-. interaction process
+* interaction process
-. implement better design(it is planed, but postponed due to "business logic" - start first) . additional features
+* implement better design(it is planed, but postponed due to "business logic" - start first)
+* additional features
-. collect data about wear available in game
+* collect data about wear available in game
-. collect data about skills available
+* collect data about skills available
-. collect data about monsters available
+* collect data about monsters available
-. auto-fill quiz based on collected data in three previous tasks
+* auto-fill quiz based on collected data in three previous tasks